-Section 2.2.4 was devoted onto how the trans-membrane potential $V{\rm tm}$ causes ionic currents $I{\rm ion}$ to flow through the membrane.
+Section 2.2.4 was devoted onto how the trans-membrane potential V{tm} causes ionic currents I{ion} to flow through the membrane.
 Regulation of this membrane potential by control of the ionic channels is one of the most important cellular functions.
 Myocytes, especially, use this membrane potential, as discussed in Section 2.1 as a signal to control the contraction of the myocardium.
-Thus, the contraction is dependent on the generation of electric signals.
+Thus, the contraction depends on the generation of electric signals.
 As aforementioned, heart cells belong to a class of very special cells: they are excitable.
 This means, that if a sufficiently strong current is applied, the membrane potential performs a pronounced oscillation before eventually returning to the resting potential value.
 Figure 2.7 shows a schematic view of an action potential typical for ventricular heart cells.
-It should be mentioned at this point that the shape of the action potentials differs from cell to cell in the heart.
-This means, the models for the SA node will not be adequate for describing the potential of the AV node and the other cell types in the myocardium respectively.

-Figure 2.7: Typical curve of an ventricular cell action potential [116].
+Figure 2.7: Typical curve of an ventricular cell action potential [148].